Maheer96/BaseScript/content/JavaScript/An Introduction.md

 ### The Document Object Model

 The Document Object Model (DOM) is an **object** and **application programming interface** (more on these later!) that embodies the page you see on a webpage.
-Through this model, anything that was built inside of an HTML file can be modified, deleted, or added to.
+Through this model, anything built inside an HTML file can be modified, deleted, or added to.
 Whenever the web browser loads an HTML document, the DOM is created.
 All elements that were employed in the HTML document are formatted into a grove-like orientation (formally called a _structure model_).
-JavaScript is able to access the DOM and add dynamic modifications the the webpage.
+JavaScript can access the DOM and add dynamic modifications the the webpage.

 That was a lot of words.
 Let's look at an example (inspiration taken from [here](https://www.w3.org/TR/WD-DOM/introduction.html)).